SESAME-Synchrotron/MS-XPD-ScanTool/docs/source/runScan.rst

 	.. note:: Holding the cursor over the input fields emits an info tool tip.
 	.. note:: Testing mode allows you to start a scan regardless the shutters status.

-	* Without Use Robot: In case of proceeding without using robot, the main experiment parameters GUI will be as figure.10, the default NSamples is 1.
+	* **Without Use Robot**: In case of proceeding without using robot, the main experiment parameters GUI will be as figure.10, the default NSamples is 1.

-	GIXRD Scan Mode: Grazing Incidence X-ray Diffraction, for flat sample set up.
+	One of the scanning options for MS-XPD is **GIXRD** (Grazing Incidence X-ray Diffraction), which is intended for flat sample set up.

 	.. figure:: /images/twoThetaStepWithoutRobot.png
 		:align: center